Europe shares sag after disappointing French, German PMIs

 “At these levels, investors need positive catalysts to chase stocks higher, but there aren’t any.
 With the crisis in Iraq and the risk to see oil prices jumping, it’s just tempting to book profits.”

-Earlier on Monday, data showed activity in China’s factory sector expanded in June for the first time in six months, boosting shares in European mining companies such as Rio Tinto and BHP Billiton, both up 1.9 percent.
+Earlier on Monday, data showed activity in China’s factory sector expanded in June for the first time in six months, boosting shares in European miners such as Rio Tinto, up 1.9 percent, and BHP Billiton, up 1.7 percent.

-Also bucking the trend on Monday, Spain’s Dia added 3 percent after the world’s third-largest discount supermarkets group said it had reached a preliminary deal to sell its loss-making Dia France unit.
-Carrefour will but it for 600 million euros, more than the market had expected.
+Also bucking the trend on Monday, Spain’s Dia added 3.2 percent after the world’s third-largest discount supermarkets group said it had reached a preliminary deal to sell its loss-making Dia France unit to Carrefour for 600 million euros, more than the market had expected.

-Shares in European stock market operator Euronext fell 5.1 percent, adding to losses on Friday when the stock started trading following its initial public offering.
-The stock is down 7 percent from the IPO price of 20 euros a share.
+Shares in European stock market operator Euronext fell 3.6 percent, adding to losses on Friday when the stock started trading following its initial public offering.
+The stock is down 5.5 percent from this IPO price of 20 euros a share.

 UBS initiated coverage of Euronext with a ‘sell’ rating and a price target of 17 euros a share, citing limited upside potential for a pick-up in trading volumes in Europe.